 Further insights and additional considerations arising from the analysis are summarised below: \begin{itemize} \item The elongated likelihood contours obtained for $\alpha = -1.1$ (Fig.~\ref{fig:lik2D_optimistic}) arise from the compensating effects of $\sigma$ and $m_\mathrm{WDM}$ on the PS amplitude.
-This degeneracy stems from the form of the $L(M)$ relation derived by matching an extrapolated LF---anchored to existing data but extended to faint, unobserved regimes---to increasingly extreme WDM HMFs, which predict progressively fewer low-mass halos near and below the cutoff scale (see Sect.~\ref{sec:CII_LF_HAM} and Appendix~\ref{app:HMF_bias}). \item As discussed in Sect.~\ref{subsec:limitation_weight_masses}, Fig.~\ref{fig:weight_masses} shows that the LIM signal in terms of the \cii PS is dominated by haloes with masses around $10^{11}$--$10^{12}\,h^{-1}\,\mathrm{M_\odot}$, while low-mass haloes, which mark the sharpest difference between CDM and WDM, contribute only marginally.
+This degeneracy stems from the form of the $L(M)$ relation derived by matching an extrapolated LF---anchored to existing data but extended to faint, unobserved regimes---to increasingly extreme WDM HMFs, which predict progressively fewer low-mass haloes near and below the cutoff scale (see Sect.~\ref{sec:CII_LF_HAM} and Appendix~\ref{app:HMF_bias}). \item As discussed in Sect.~\ref{subsec:limitation_weight_masses}, Fig.~\ref{fig:weight_masses} shows that the LIM signal in terms of the \cii PS is dominated by haloes with masses around $10^{11}$--$10^{12}\,h^{-1}\,\mathrm{M_\odot}$, while low-mass haloes, which mark the sharpest difference between CDM and WDM, contribute only marginally.
 This limits the sensitivity of current experiments and explains why very ambitious surveys are required to obtain competitive constraints.
 Nonetheless, adopting a steeper faint-end slope ($\alpha=-1.9$, as discussed in Sect.~\ref{subsec:impact_alpha}) increases the relative contribution of faint sources, reversing the $m_\mathrm{WDM}$--$\sigma$ degeneracy (Fig.~\ref{fig:lik2D_pessimistic_alpha-1.9}) and yielding tighter bounds.
-The effect is modest in the reference case but grows with survey improvements. \end{itemize}

-In summary, our forecasts underline both the potential and the current limitations of \cii LIM as a probe of DM physics.
+The effect is modest in the reference case but grows with survey improvements. \end{itemize} In summary, our forecasts underline both the potential and the current limitations of \cii LIM as a probe of DM physics.
 While the DSS alone is unlikely to deliver stringent constraints, future surveys combining wider sky coverage, greater sensitivity, and higher resolution will significantly enhance its constraining power.